luckmagnet/Adaptive-Blocklist/README.md

 # Adaptive Blocklist
-Filters in adblock syntax and hosts file
+Blocklist in adblock syntax and hosts file

 ---